 Final Report: No extensions of the project period will follow NIH guidance.
 Within 30 days of the end of the project period, a final report is due.
 It should include accomplishments, significant results, manuscripts prepared for publication, and plans for extramural grant applications.
-Send final reports to reports to reports to reports and researchaffairs@llu.edu, and
+Send final reports to rapostaward@llu.edu, and researchaffairs@llu.edu

 Intent to Apply and Application Process: The PI from LLU is responsible for initiating and coordinating the whole process.
 Intent to submit an application must be indicated by completing the Letter of Intent form, including the signatures of the PI from LLU and an e-consent from the partnering PI, and submitting it to Research Affairs via email (researchaffairs@llu.edu) by May 31, 2019.
-Questions should be directed to Daniel Ramon (dramon@llu.edu), Cindy Dickson (cdickson@llu.edu) and Wesley James (wjames@llu.edu).
+Questions should be directed to Cindy Dickson (cdickson@llu.edu) or Wesley James (wjames@llu.edu).
 An electronic record will be created into which the application will be loaded.
-Applications must be submitted electronically through the LLeRA Proposal Development module by 5 PM, October 28, 2019.
+Applications must be submitted electronically through the LLERA Proposal Development module by 5 PM, October 28, 2019.
 A printed, fully executed institutional transmittal form, signed by the PI, department head, and dean of both schools, is required by the application deadline (October 28, 2019, 5 PM.)